Okikday/custom_widgets_toolkit/README.md

 # Flutter Custom Widgets Package

-This package contains a collection of custom components and widgets designed to simplify UI building and enhance the user experience in Flutter applications.
+This package provides a curated set of custom components and widgets that simplify Flutter UI development.
+It streamlines configuration by exposing tailored properties, helping you build beautiful interfaces quickly with less boilerplate.

 ## Table of Contents
 - [Custom Components](#custom-components)